-The wooden beam is of course denser than the weak plasterboard, and this is what stud finders pick up. they often emit a beeping noise, or an LED will flash when they sense a stud is behind the device.
+The wooden beam is, of course, denser than the weak plasterboard, and this is what stud finders pick up. they often emit a beeping noise, or an LED will flash when they sense a stud is behind the device.

-Materials like wood are very poor electrical conductors, they are in fact ‘insulators’ meaning they don’t conduct electricity at all.
+Materials like wood are very POOR electrical conductors, they are in fact ‘insulators’ meaning they don’t conduct electricity at all.

 This detects changes in an electrostatic field, in this instance, the difference in density between plasterboard and a thicker and more dense wood (The stud).

 This and a clever circuit board in the scanner allow it to detect with some accuracy where the edge of the stud is, it’s where to density suddenly changes.

-Some electronic stud finders can even detect the type of material based on how dense it is, and using a combination of different scanning techniques some of the more expensive stud finders can detect hidden metal pipes, electrical wires and screws/nails etc. Some can even scan up to 3-4 inches deep.
+Some electronic stud finders can even detect the type of material based on how dense it is and using a combination of different scanning techniques some of the more expensive stud finders can detect hidden metal pipes, electrical wires, and screws/nails, etc. Some can even scan up to 3-4 inches deep.

-They can be used for more than just finding studs on drywalls, for example finding the beams in the ceiling, floor, locating metal behind walls or other surfaces, even locating metal/screws behind tiles.
+They can be used for more than just finding studs on drywall, for example, finding the beams in the ceiling, floor, locating metal behind walls or other surfaces, even locating metal/screws behind tiles.

-A combination of these scanning methods allow the more advanced models to give an accurate image of what’s behind and embedded within a wall.
+They use a combination of small scale radar, metal detecting hardware, density sensors, and magnets.
+A combination of these scanning methods allows the more advanced models to give an accurate image of what’s behind and embedded within a wall.